SCOOP: Self-Supervised Correspondence and Optimization-Based Scene Flow

 \section{An Additional Experiment}

-Gu \etal~\cite{gu2019hplflownet} prepared a point cloud version for the FlyingThings3D and KITTI datasets, denoted and FT3D\textsubscript{s} and KITTI\textsubscript{s}, respectively.
+\camrdy{In addition to FT3D\textsubscript{o} and KITTI\textsubscript{o}, Gu \etal~\cite{gu2019hplflownet} prepared another point cloud version of the FlyingThings3D and KITTI datasets, denoted as FT3D\textsubscript{s} and KITTI\textsubscript{s}, respectively.
 In their version, all occluded points are removed, and each source point has a matched target point.
-These datasets are often used in the scene flow literature and this section reports our method's results for them.
-Additional details about the datasets appear in subsection~\ref{subsec:training_supp}.
+This version of the datasets is also popular in the scene flow literature, and for a comprehensive evaluation, we report our method's results for this case as well.
+Additional details about the datasets appear in subsection~\ref{subsec:training_supp}.}

-Since the data of Gu \etal has no occlusions, we adapt our method to the nature of this data.
+Since the \camrdy{point clouds produced by Gu \etal have} no occlusions, we adapt our method to the nature of this data.
 Instead of the distance loss from Equation~\ref{eq:dist_loss}, we use the bidirectional Chamfer Distance loss~\cite{wu2020pointpwcnet, lang2021dpc}:

 where $\widehat{Y}$ is the softy corresponding point cloud to the source point cloud $X$ (from Equation~\ref{eq:flow_field}), and $Y$ is the target point cloud.
 The Chamfer Distance is also used in the refinement process and replaces the first term in the optimization objective in Equation~\ref{eq:flow_refinement}.
 If we define $\widehat{Y}_r = \widehat{Y} + R$, the updated distance loss term for the flow refinement optimization is $CD(\widehat{Y}_r, Y)$.
 The rest of our method's formulation remains the same.